Nighty3098/TGSB/README.md

 # TGSB - SMS bomber.
 TG bot service written in python and aiogram
+> [!warning]
-> [!important] !!!
+> !!!
 Use at your own risk.
 The developer is not responsible for your actions !!!

 ![header](./data/header.png)